mendrik/apitect/README.md

 ![image](https://user-images.githubusercontent.com/160805/197213640-f05683e4-9bf7-4640-933b-fc228a13f411.png)

 Apitect is a hobby project of mine, that I work on occasionally.
 It's gonna be basically a glorified json editor with different lenses on different value types.
 However, unlike json it will also support binary data storage and external sources that work as data providers for array nodes.
-Each document have different _tags_, so one can them to have, for example, different json configs for different environments or multiple languages of the same locale document.
+Each document has different _tags_, so one can use them to have, for example, different json configs for different environments or multiple languages of the same locale document.

 Each object-typed json node exposes a REST endpoint which can be accessed via CRUD.
 Document validation and versioning with publish option will be baked into the core.